Someone gave me a tea towel that says "They say God only gives you what you can handle. Apparently God thinks I'm a BadAss..."

 I had no idea what I was going to do next, but I did know three things:

 So, while I figured out what I was going to be when I grew up, I dove into my spiritual practice.
 I finally had the time and it felt like a place I might get some answers.
+Besides, Spirit didn't just knock that one time.
+I was not left alone again after that.

 I read ALL the books and took ALL the courses and studied ALL the gurus.
 I took leadership, speaking and business development courses.
 I became certified as a clinical hypnotherapist (this created huge shifts in my life, but didn’t fill the crater-sized hole in my hurt heart).